razvanabagiu89/Multithreaded-Marketplace-Python/README.md

 - marketplace.py
   - the marketplace contains two dictionaries:
-    - queue is a nested dictionary containing the primary key the producer_id and then the interior dictionary is made up of products and their quantity
+    - queue is a nested dictionary containing the primary key the producer_id and then the interior dictionary is made up of products and their quantity.
-    - the cart is a dictionary containing the key of the cart id and a list associated with it that will contain all the products added to the cart by the consumers
+    - the cart is a dictionary containing the key of the cart id and a list associated with it that will contain all the products added to the cart by the consumers.

   - register_producer()
-    - will assign a unique id to the producer calling it
+    - will assign a unique id to the producer calling it.
   - publish(producer_id, product)
     - will publish the product from the parameters by first checking if the producer_id has any other products in the marketplace and if so,